-- You have just one life to live and if you make it subject to what others think and say, you may find yourself never being true to yourself and who you believe God has called you to be.
+- You have just one life to live and if you make it subject to what others think and say, you may find yourself never being true to yourself and who God called you to be.

 “It is dangerous to be concerned with what others think of you, but if you trust the Lord, you are safe.”

 - This is perhaps the hardest truth but probably the most important.
-I believe it is important that we realise that there is every possibility we may never get married or we may marry in old age.
+We need to realise that there is every possibility we may never get married or we may marry in old age.
 What happens then?
-Do we continue to hold off on something that may never happen?
+Do we continue to hold off for something that may never happen?